LukePappa/Ourism/synthesis.md

-This may be abstracted as qualia, qualia then as physics, physics as mathematics, and mathematics as logic.
+This may be articulated as qualia, qualia then as physics, physics as mathematics, and mathematics as logic.